Nothing But the Facts About Sir Isaac Newton

 Newton published few accounts of the calculus in 1693 and the full portion in 1704, whereas Leibniz published his complete papers in 1684.
 Newton and his supporters alleged that Leibniz had some access to Newton’s unpublished works during his London visit.
 This raised some questions on whether or not Leibniz’s full calculus account was based on Newton’s concept.
 Most modern historians and scientists believe that Leibniz did not plagiarize Newton’s works.

-4. The Newtonian telescope, a sort of reflecting telescope, was developed by Newton in 1668.
-It is the first functional telescope in the history of reflecting telescopes.
+4. The Newtonian telescope, a type of reflecting telescope, was developed by Newton in 1668.
+It was the first functional telescope in the history of reflecting telescopes.
 Today, the Newtonian telescope is quite popular among amateur astronomers.

 5. Sir Isaac Newton was one of the proponents of particle theory, which suggests that light is made up of particles and not waves.